talon-one/talon_one.rb/docs/ManagementApi.md

 Get Application health

 Display the health of the Application and show the last time the Application was used.
-You can also display this information from the **Settings** of an Application, in the **Developer Settings** menu.
+You can also find this information in the Campaign Manager.
+In your Application, click **Settings** > **Integration API Keys**.
 See the [docs](https://docs.talon.one/docs/dev/tutorials/monitoring-integration-status).

 ### Example